Leprechaun735/Testbench/README.md

 # Testbench
 I needed a way to test my projects more easily.
 What more do you need than buttons, switches, lights, and potentiometers.
+Originally a class project but I have been adding and improving where I can like the potentiometer as I found myself needing one to use more and more.

 Used nearly daily to test my code when dealing with microcontrollers.
 Essentially works as a preset advanced breadboard